Violence against transgender people in the United States: Homicide

 A 2017 analysis published by Alexis Dinno in the American Journal of Public Health attempted to estimate the transgender murder rate using homicide data from the Transgender Day of Remembrance and National Coalition of Anti-Violence Programs, along with estimates of the overall transgender population in the United States.
 The study generated a number of potential estimates of the trans murder rate, ranging from around 7 times lower than the rate for cis people (assuming no undercounting of trans murders, and a trans prevalence of 0.6% of the population) up to 4 times higher (assuming 80% of trans murders are not accounted for, and a trans prevalence of 0.1%), ultimately concluding that the trans murder rate was "likely to be less than that of cisgender individuals".
 Dinno described this as a surprising result, given that transgender people are more likely to be financially vulnerable and report experiencing high rates of violence.
 However, Dinno found that young (aged 15 to 34) black and Latina trans women were "almost certainly" killed at a higher rate than cis women.

+In 2026, the civil rights organization JULIAN released a report, "A Crimson Record: Seven State Modern-Day Lynching Report 2000–2025", which questioned whether hate crimes against trans women were being misclassified as suicides.

-Verbal Abuse
+Verbal abuse

 Verbal abuse is often directed against trans people with the intent to harm or humiliate the victim.
 In a recent study of crimes reported against transgender individuals, the researchers found that in many instances there were reports of verbal abuse directed towards the victims.
 The examples of verbal abuse reported during the crimes included homophobic and transphobic slurs and language.
 These attacks were mainly towards their gender and perceived identity.
-These examples of verbal abuse label the attacks as a hate crime.